HR-FairyTail-FEC/project_atelier/README.md

 ## Project Overview

 This Hack Reactor front-end project is a multi-page e-commerce website.
+Given a wireframe design, our group of four software engineers developed a front-end project reflecting the design and following a list of features requirements.
 Users will be able to interact with the UI and view products or services for sale.
-Featured components include adding an overview, related products + outfits, Questions and Answers and Reviews.
+Featured components include adding an Overiew, Related Products + Outfits, Questions & Answers and Reviews.
-Given a wireframe design, our group of four software engineers developed a front-end project reflecting the design and following a list of features requirements.

 ## Tech Stack